-“As a writer I want to get across the awful effects of domestic violence but I also want to show how brave she was too.
+“As a writer I want to get across the awful effects of domestic abuse but I also want to show how brave she was too.
 I came away from her feeling brighter because she was so brave.
 I knew then I wanted to write a Belfast story about how someone can survive horrific things.

 “I think our humour here tends to be quite dark.
 It has a lot to do with Belfast, as a city, and what we’ve experienced.
 It’s how we connect with people.
 We laugh at ourselves and the situations we find ourselves in and to be able to do that is brave.
 There were moments she told me about that were very frightening but then she’d laugh at those moments.
 That was her mode of survival.

 “One experience which I just had to put into the play was how she kept a wind chime in her bedroom.
 Her husband was an alcoholic and when he’d been out drinking and had come home from the pub, she would hear the wind chime when she was asleep.
 This meant she could make herself ready for what was to come.”

 Julie says that although the story is based on the experiences of the stranger, it is really the story of thousands of women who’ve come through the doors of Women’s Aid.

 “I added the figure 35 to the title as on average, it takes 35 incidents of domestic abuse before it is reported to the police,” she says.